vega/vega-plus/README.md

 2. Create a PostgreSQL database named `scalable_vega`, e.g., `createdb scalable_vega`.
 You don't need to do anything if you use DuckDB.
 3. Run `cd /path/to/dev/repos`.
 4. Run `git clone git@github.com:leibatt/scalable-vega.git`.
-5. Run `yarn` to javacript install dependencies.
+5. Run `yarn` to install NPM dependencies.
 6. For using prepopulated database, look at additional notes.

 ## Running Application Server